 There are two main types of lotuses: the tropical lotus and the perennial lotus.
 The main difference between these two types is their geographical location.
 Tropical lotuses are native to warm, humid climates, while perennial lotuses are native to temperate zones.
 As a result, tropical lotuses require more heat and moisture to thrive than their perennial counterparts.
 In terms of appearance, tropical lotuses tend to be larger and more colorful than perennial lotuses.
 They also have more pronounced veins on their petals.

 Lotus flowers typically have white or pink petals and a large central seedpod but are also known to produce blue, purple, yellow, and red flowers as well.
-The lotus is revered for its ability to thrive under challenging environments; the flowers grow in muddy water and often emerge unscathed from the murky depths, symbolizing hope, rebirth, strength, and resilience.
+People revere the lotus for its ability to thrive under challenging environments; the flowers grow in muddy water and often emerge unscathed from the murky depths, symbolizing hope, rebirth, strength, and resilience.

-The plant is native to Southeast Asia but has been introduced to many other parts of the world.
-They are often cultivated for their beautiful flowers, but the leaves and seeds of the plant are also edible.
+People have introduced the plant from Southeast Asia to many other parts of the world.
+Gardeners often cultivate the plant for its beautiful flowers, but they can also consume the leaves and seeds of the plant.

 The life cycle of the lotus begins with its seeds.
 Lotus seeds are small and black and come from the lotus plant’s flower.